Why Increase Government Dependency?

 As welfare increases, the rate of charity contributions goes down.
 Why?
-Simple – if you’re paying a huge amount in taxes, you don’t have as much to give to charity.
+Simple: If you’re paying a huge amount in taxes, you don’t have as much to give to charity.

 Likewise, if you’re paying a huge amount in taxes that go to social programs, you don’t feel the desire to donate to charity because your money is already going toward it through government programs.

 Finally, with increasing welfare we see a complication with filing taxes.
-Giving to charities is tax deductible – and could be further encouraged through additional tax breaks based on charitable giving.
+Giving money to charities is tax deductible and could be further encouraged through additional tax breaks based on charitable giving.
 But if you are already providing money toward charitable (but forced) programs through government income tax, you have no incentive to supply more money toward this objective.

 So what has happened?
 Voluntary associations have been overtaken by government associations.
 Instead of charity supplying the needs to the poor (and while being more efficient), we see the government doing it instead.

 Illegals are dependent on the support of those who continue to look the other way.
-Thus, if they decide to (illegally) vote, they will always choose the options that grants them that amnesty and support.
+Thus, if they decide to (illegally) vote, they will always choose the options that grant them that amnesty and support.
 The taxpayer burden brought on by illegal immigrants through healthcare, schooling, and national security is horrendous.
 That money itself could go to bettering our infrastructure to help all actual Americans.